cassi-home/postgres-ssl/graph-functions-documentation.md

 **Returns:**
 A table with the following columns:
+- `node_id`: The unique identifier of each matching node
 - `node_type`: The type of each matching node
 - `node_name`: The name of each matching node
 - `properties`: The properties of each matching node

 **Details:**
 - Performs case-insensitive search using ILIKE
-- Searches in both the node_name field and the properties JSON
+- Searches in the node_name field, the node_type field, and the properties JSON
 - Only returns current versions of nodes
 - Orders results by node_name
 - Handles UUIDs by converting hyphens to underscores